The best shoe shine in Denver (with a before and after case study)

-I was short on time after my meeting (I was to meet the Denver Gents founders in the next ten minutes), but I made a note to grab my oldest and most neglected shoes and take them in for a shine during my next trip to the area.
+I was short on time after my meeting, but I made a note to grab my oldest and most neglected shoes and take them in for a shine during my next trip to the area.

 A few weeks later, I was seated in the shoe shine chair and chatting it up with owner and proprietor of The Shoe Care Co., Amando Bravo.

 Like many small business owners, there’s a good story behind how he built his business and how he got to where he is today.
 But we’ll get to that in a moment.
 First, I want to take you through some before and after photos.

 The shoes I brought in were my oldest pair of Cole Haan dress shoes, probably eight years old at this point.
 I even remember buying them at the shop in the Cherry Creek mall when I was still working as an aerospace engineer.
 They had never been professionally shined, despite serving as my everyday shoes for years.
 I had actually worn them so much that they had to be resoled.

 I wore them in the rain and snow and would only occasionally shine them myself at home.
 And even then, maybe only for two or three minutes.
 Hardly enough TLC to counteract the abuse that I had put them through.